Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Introduction

-In this paper, we consider the construction of operator learning framework to approximate the parameter-to-solution mapping for non-selfadjoint eigenvalue problems.
-Non-seladjoint nature leads to a fundamental challenge: direct regression of individual eigenfunctions is numerically intractable due to the inherent spectral instability of non-selfadjoint operators.
-As described by matrix perturbation theory \cite{stewart1990matrix}, spectral clustering and mode crossings, common in this regime, cause individual eigenvectors to rotate rapidly or switch indices, rendering the mapping $n({x}) \mapsto u_i$ highly non-smooth or discontinuous.
-To overcome this, we pivot to learning the \textbf{invariant eigenspace}, which remains stable even when individual vectors within the cluster fluctuate.
-By employing a neural operator to predict the stable subspace and subsequently utilizing the Rayleigh-Ritz procedure to recover specific eigenpairs, our hybrid approach effectively synergizes the learnability of continuous subspace mappings with the rigorous numerical robustness of classical linear algebra.
+Deep learning approaches have gained increasing attention for solving eigenvalue problems of partial differential equations.
+Early efforts primarily focused on the construction of neural networks to solve a single, often high-dimensional problem.
+Approaches based on the Deep Ritz method, semigroup approaches, Tensor Neural Networks, and neural network-based supspace method have been developed to approximate eigenpair(s) \cite{han2020solving, li2022semigroup, ji2024deep, wang2024computing, ben2023deep, dai2024subspace}.
+In contrast, operator learning enables the prediction of spectral properties for a class of parameters \cite{li2025operator}.
+Once trained, the neural operator provides real-time inference, a desired property in many-query tasks such as inverse problems.
+We consider operator learning of the parameter-to-solution mapping for non-self-adjoint eigenvalue problems.
+Compared to the self-adjoint case, the non-self-adjoint nature leads to a fundamental challenge: direct regression of individual eigenfunctions is numerically intractable due to the inherent spectral instability.
+According to matrix perturbation theory \cite{stewart1990matrix}, spectral clustering and mode crossings cause individual eigenvectors to rotate rapidly or switch indices, rendering the mapping from parameters to eigenfunctions highly non-smooth or discontinuous.
+To overcome this challenge, we pivot to learning the eigenspace, which remains stable even when individual eigenfunctions within the cluster fluctuate.

-Among the burgeoning operator learning paradigms \cite{lu2019deeponet, li2020neural, li2020multipole, liu2024render, wang2022deepparticle, cheng2025podno, loeffler2024graph}, the Fourier Neural Operator (FNO) \cite{li2020fourier} has garnered significant attention for its computational efficiency and its exceptional ability to capture non-local dependencies via spectral convolutions.
-However, applying FNO to the non-selfadjoint eigenvalue problem on unstructured meshes necessitates two key architectural challenges: the specific mathematical structure of the operator and the domain geometry.

-First, in contrast to translation-invariant operators where frequency modes are approximately decoupled, non-selfadjoint operators are characterized by intrinsic spectral couplings.
-To capture these complex inter-modal dependencies, which extend beyond the diagonal structure of standard spectral layers, we identify the need for a mechanism that explicitly models the interaction between distinct frequency modes.
-Second, to accommodate the non-uniform discretizations typical of Finite Element Methods (FEM) while retaining global receptive field advantage over local message-passing Graph Neural Networks (GNNs)\cite{corso2024graph}, it is essential to generalize the spectral transform beyond the uniform-grid restrictions of the FFT.